 Revenue from sales of machines and equipment that are either manufactured in large quantities or their manufacturing requires no significant amount of design work is recognised at a point in time when significant risks and rewards related to the product have been transferred to the buyer and the company no longer has the authority or control over the product.
 When products are sold without delivery or installation, revenue is recognised when the product is handed over or otherwise made available to the customer.
 If standard products are sold with delivery but without installation, the timing of revenue recognition is stipulated by the applied delivery clause (Incoterm).
 If standard products are sold together with an installation service, the timing of revenue recognition is determined based on the complexity of the installation work.
-Complex installation services are considered to be performance obligations closely related to the installed products, and, therefore, the revenue from both is recognised only after the installation is completed.
+Complex installation services are considered to be performance obligations closely related to the installation is completed.
 On the contrary, the non-complex installation services that are typically of short duration and low in value do not determine the timing of the product's revenue recognition.